 - Don’t drink the water.
 Use either pre-packaged boiled water or water that has reached full boil for at least one minute prior to consumption for drinking, brushing teeth, cleaning raw foods, preparing baby formulas and making ice.
 Wash hands with soap and water and use alcohol-based hand sanitizer containing more than 60 percent alcohol immediately after drying hands.
 Water used for bathing and washing clothes doesn’t need to be pre-boiled.

 - Do take good care of yourself.
 Your home or clinic will likely not look as it did when you left.
 Know that fear, stress and anxiety will likely be heightened for may during re-entry after wildfires.
 Give everyone time to mourn and heal and seek counseling when necessary.

 - Don’t return unprepared.
 Bring a flashlight, gloves, and garbage bags when you return.
 Walk around the exterior of your home or facility first, noting electrical wiring, sewage, water damage, the smell of gas or fallen debris.
 Enter with caution and find out if utilities have been reinstated before turning on your gas, water, or electricity.
 Know that smoke and other odors can remain a long time and areas may need to be cleaned multiple times.

-6. Do document it all.
-Take pictures, maintain a running inventory of lost or damaged items, both inside and outside the home or facility and keep track of your expenses and receipts.
+- Do document it all.
+Take pictures and maintain a running inventory of lost or damaged items, both inside and outside the home or facility.
+Keep track of your expenses and receipts.
 Your insurance may cover a fire restoration specialist.